This Oaxacan Wellness Retreat Designed by Taller de Arquitectura X Preserves the Local Landscape

 The two-story suites, each with a private pool, are separated by stepped walls that nod to ancient Mesoamerican architecture.
 Inside, furnishings, either custom or by Mexican architect Oscar Hagerman, are crafted from such natural materials as jute and tzalam, a native hardwood.
 Bedrooms, on the lower level to stay cool, “have a little bit of shade all the time,” Backal says.
 The hammam is spread across five chimneylike structures containing shower, steam, and cold-plunge chambers.
 To cross between them, guests enter a plant labyrinth, which “allows them to get a little lost,” Backal notes.
 Escapism in its truest—and most environmentally responsible—form.

-Casona Sforza, a boutique hotel in Puerto Escondido by Taller de Arquitectura X, treads lightly on the Pacific coastline and supports Indigenous Mexican artisans.
+Casona Sforza, a boutique hotel on the Pacific coastline in Puerto Escondido by Taller de Arquitectura X supports Indigenous Mexican artisans.

 5 Cutting-Edge Hotels and Hostels

 From seaside to city, hotel and hostel designs entice.
 See a range of moody spaces, sophisticated locales, and more in these 5 projects.

 Rubén Valdez, Yashar Yektajo Architects, and B-Huber Turn Up the Heat With a Desert-Inspired Resort in Baja California Sur, Mexico

 Mountains and sea, cacti and palms—all influenced the Paradero Todos Santos resort in Baja California Sur, Mexico, by Rubén Valdez, Yashar Yektajo Architects, and B-Huber.